ckin-it/minedive/README.md

 **minedive** is a P2P privacy conscious distributed search engine embedden in a browser extension.
 The source for **minedive-server** is located in its own repository.

 ## Installation
-**minedive** can be installed through the Chrome Web Store, or from this repository using the following procedure:
+**minedive** can be installed through the Chrome Web Store (coming soon), or from this repository using the following procedure:

 - clone this repository
 - go to chrome://extensions on your Chrome browser